drakknightbl/crowdfeed/README.txt

 CROWDFEED
 ---------
-This is going to be really cool but for now I'm just using

 This is a utility web application used for various projects to solve usually quick and small problems where a web server is required.

 It was initially created to act as a proxy to grab data from the yellowpages api so that I can cache results in memory and not have to worry about going over api limit.